 From “X-Radiography” to “Xylography”

 - A medical diagnostic tool used extensively by conservators to determine how artists applied different layers of paint to create an image.
 The X-rays penetrate through multiple layers of paint to image on film the atomic weight or density of the various materials that are present.
-It can easily detect if repairs have been made to tears in the canvas, if there are holes in the panel support, and other such occurances.
-This information is extremely valuable to conservators as it helps to determine the best proceedures to use in preserving the image.
-It can also assist art historians in the interpretation of the art work and more
+It can easily detect if repairs have been made to tears in the canvas, if there are holes in the panel support, and other such occurrences.
+This information is extremely valuable to conservators as it helps to determine the best procedures to use in preserving the image.
+It can also assist art historians in the interpretation of the art work and more specific dating.

 - Photographic process which uses an electrically charged metal plate.
 On exposure to light the electrical charge is destroyed, leaving a latent image in which shadows are represented by charged areas.
 A powdered pigment dusted over the plate is attracted to the charged areas, producing a visible image.
 Also called photocopying or xerocopy, a lesser used term.